LaLoutree/FrenchTeam/README.md

 # Bomber Man

-This project is all about creating a game like the classic Bomber Man that every one knows but mainly done in C++.
+This project is all about creating a game like the classic Bomberman that every one knows but mainly done in C++ while adding some innovations.

+This Bomberman game is a multiplayer game where players must attempt to eliminate each other and be the last one standing.
+Gameplay involves strategically placing down bombs, which explode in all four main direction (North, West, South and East) after a certain amount of time, in order to destroy obstacles and kill enemies and others players.
+The player can pick up various power-ups, giving them benefits such as larger explosions or the ability to place more bombs down at a time or even the ability to walk faster.
+The player is killed if they get caught up in a bomb's explosion, including their own, requiring players to be cautious of their own bomb placement.

+## Features

+- Run smoothly
+- Multiplayer
+- 3D's effects
+- Random generation

 ## Installation

 Install Bomber Man from the following GitHub link :